Cute Japan pop star recruits soldiers as Abe boosts military

 Still, Shimazaki may have a tough sell.

-A photo of a bikini-clad critic with the caption "Let's all oppose collective self-defence" has circulated on Twitter and Facebook in response to the Defence Ministry's charm offensive.
+A photo of a bikini-clad critic with the caption "Let's all oppose collective self-defense" has circulated on Twitter and Facebook in response to the Defense Ministry's charm offensive.

 (Editing by William Mallard and Nick Macfie)